- Academic Requirements

-The University requires compliance by all students, groups, individuals and organizations with the following on-campus posting and advertising regulations:
+The University requires compliance by all students, groups, individuals, and organizations with the following posting and advertising regulations:

 - All material for posting must be compatible with the stated mission and philosophy of the University of Denver.

-- Posting is allowed ON BULLETIN BOARDS ONLY.
-Doors, windows, poles or walls may not be used for posting, except for temporary or emergency posting by administration.
-Posting is not allowed in any of the study rooms.
+- Posting is allowed on (located in the hallway by the elevators on the first floor and in each classroom).
+Walls, windows, doors, bathroom stalls, mirrors, poles, etc. may not be used for posting except for temporary emergency posting by administration.
+Posting is not allowed in any study room.

-- In accordance with fire regulations, items may not be placed on glass doors or within a 12-inch radius of any fire equipment.
+- In accordance with fire regulations items may not be placed on glass doors within a 12-inch radius of any fire equipment.